We’ve got big ideas

 Many villages rely on the Village-Level Operation & Maintenance (VLOM) model in caring for their water wells.
 In these villages, the local people are responsible for the upkeep and all associated costs of their pump.
 This can mean the choice between buying food for their children or putting money toward repairing the well.
 Design Outreach is seeking to solve this problem through LifePump and through the New Repair Kit project.
 This project will extend the life cycle of two of the most common hand pumps used today: the India Mark II and the Afridev.
 Our hope with this project is to help minimize the cost of hand pump repair until a LifePump can be installed.
 The repair kit project is currently in the research phase.

 The first permanent LifePump, installed in Zolomondo, Malawi, has been operating for more than three years.
 LifePump operates at depths of 100 meters.
 After seeing the success of our 100-meter pump, we asked ourselves, “Why should 100 meters be the maximum depth of a hand pump?”
 That is when we started developing the 150-meter version of LifePump—that is a staggering 500 feet, a depth that is unheard of in the hand-powered water pump community.
-This project is currently in the testing phase at the DO prototyping lab.
+The first LifePump150 was installed in the community of Moulin, Haiti in June of 2018.